 - Directions: Do not take more than directed (see overdose warning).
 Adults and children 12 years and over: take 2 caplets at bedtime; do not take more than 2 caplets of this product in 24 hours.
-Children under 12 years: do not use.
+Children under 12 years: do not use it.
 Other information: store at 20-25°C (68-77°F).
-Uses: temporary relief of occasional headaches and minor aches and pains with accompanying sleeplessness.
+Uses temporary relief of occasional headaches and minor aches and pains with accompanying sleeplessness.

 However, some ways that may decrease your risk of menstrual cramps include quitting smoking, reducing stress, exercising regularly, yoga, or eating fruits and vegetables.
-You should also avoid taking too much alcohol, caffeine, fat, salt and sweets.
+You should also avoid taking too much alcohol, caffeine, fat, salt, and sweets.
 In case following these measures but your pain still occurs, you are recommended to see the doctor for further instigation.
-Period is the best gift from nature so don’t be too stressful!
+The period is the best gift from nature so don’t be too stressed!